TL;DR

 B2B data enrichment adds verified emails, phone numbers, job titles, and company data to your existing records from external sources.
 The three main approaches are contact enrichment (person-level data), company enrichment (firmographic data), and waterfall enrichment (querying multiple providers in sequence for maximum coverage).

-What Is Data Enrichment?
+What Is B2B Data Enrichment, Really?

-Types of B2B Data Enrichment
+What Are the Types of B2B Data Enrichment?

 Contact enrichment